Ryujinx-Backup-From-TSRBerry/Ryujinx-NxLdn/README.md

 I created this repo to share my progress in an easy way.

-Since I'm on Linux I will make everything work here first and then add Windows support.
+Since I'm on Linux I will make everything work here first and check if Windows requires more special handling.

 ## Credits